Far Cry 4: Release

 In addition to the standard version, a Limited Edition of the game is able to be purchased.
 This edition features additional in-game missions and an Impaler Harpoon Gun.
 The Limited Edition was a free upgrade for players who pre-ordered the game.
 A Kyrat Edition was also announced and it contains a collector's box, a poster, a journal, a map of Kyrat, a figurine of Pagan Min, and the missions from the Limited Edition.
 Players can also purchase a season pass for the game, which grants them access to additional content, including a new competitive multiplayer mode, a mission called "the Syringe", the missions from the Limited Edition, and the two other pieces of downloadable content.
-Far Cry 4: Arena Master, developed by Ludomade, was released alongside the game itself, as a companion app for the iOS and Android.Far Cry 4 was released worldwide on November 18, 2014 for PlayStation 3, PlayStation 4, Windows, Xbox 360 and Xbox One.
+Far Cry 4: Arena Master, developed by Ludomade, was released alongside the game itself, as a companion app for the iOS and Android.

+Far Cry 4 was released worldwide on November 18, 2014, for PlayStation 3, PlayStation 4, Windows, Xbox 360 and Xbox One.
 The PlayStation 4, Windows, and Xbox One versions feature higher visual fidelity, such as having a higher texture resolution and more animal fur.
 The game was supported by downloadable content upon launch.
 The first DLC, Escape From Durgesh Prison, featuring a new mission set during the main campaign, was released on January 13, 2015.
 It can be played solo or with another player.
-The Overrun DLC, which added new maps, a new vehicle, and a new mode to the game's competitive multiplayer, was released on February 10, 2015 for the consoles, and February 12, 2015 for PC.
-The Hurk Deluxe Pack was released on January 28, 2015 and added several story missions and weapons.
-The last downloadable content, Valley of the Yetis, features a new region and new story missions which can be played solo or co-cooperatively with another player.
-Valley of the Yetis was released on March 10, 2015 in North America and March 11, 2015 in Europe.
-The game was released for Amazon Luna on November 23, 2020.
+The Overrun DLC, which added new maps, a new vehicle, and a new mode to the game's competitive multiplayer, was released on February 10, 2015, for the consoles, and February 12, 2015, for PC.
+The Hurk Deluxe Pack was released on January 28, 2015, and added several story missions and weapons.
+The last downloadable content, Valley of the Yetis, features a new region and new story missions which can be played solo or co-operatively with another player.
+Valley of the Yetis was released on March 10, 2015, in North America and March 11, 2015, in Europe.
+The game was made available on Amazon Luna on November 23, 2020.

+On April 29, 2025, Ubisoft released a surprise patch for Far Cry 4 which boosted the framerate to 60fps on the PlayStation 5 and Xbox Series X/S.